Accessibility Tools

 North Texas Infectious Diseases Consultants (NTIDC) can provide drug therapies administered via infusion that include antibiotics, antifungals, antivirals, specialty medications including IVIG.
 We have onsite PICC and mid-line placement and are able to administer these therapies in our infusion suite or patients may choose to do these at home.

-"Traditional" prescription drug therapies commonly administered via infusion include antibiotic, antifungal, antiviral, chemotherapy, biologics, hydration, IVIG.
+"Traditional" prescription drug therapies commonly administered via infusion include antibiotic, antifungal, antiviral, biologics, IVIG.
 We have onsite PICC placement and are able to administer these therapies at our infusion suites or with home IV therapy provided when appropriate.

 What is an Infusion?